 We have a special permit today for a rare visit to South Saqqara.
 Travelling in four-wheel drive vehicles we travel to the Mastabat Faroun, the vast burial structure of King Shepseskaf of the Fourth Dynasty.
 We look at the pyramids of the late Fifth and Sixth Dynasties including that of Pepy II and look at the latest excavations of the French Archaeological Mission of Saqqara.
 We have a picnic lunch and then continue our four-wheel drive explorations of the area, travelling to Abu Sir where we find the pyramids of Sahure and Niuserre.

 A morning dedicated to Pyramids.
 Today we will visit the Pyramid of Unas and the Pyramid of Teti to take a look at Pyramid Texts.
-Next a private AWT event as we have a special permit to enter Djoser’s Step Pyramid where we will see the burial chamber of the King.
+Next we enter Djoser’s Step Pyramid where we will see the burial chamber of the King.
 After a break for lunch we return to the hotel

 This morning we make the short journey to the pyramids on the Giza Plateau and explore the site including the causeways, mastaba tombs, the Sphinx and the Valley Temple.
 Time to enter the Great Pyramid for those who wish and also the boat museum.
 A look at the great Sphinx where Colin will give us his theories on the site while we investigate some other little explored areas.
 We return to the hotel at lunchtime and have a lecture later in the day.